Kowal Sentry Integration for Magento 2

 Privacy / Security section

-This section minimizes the risk of sending sensitive data.
+This section is responsible for minimizing the risk of sending sensitive data.

 Send Default PII